Does Homeowners Insurance Cover Earthquakes?

 Earthquake insurance has many exclusions.

-Now here are the most important exclusions:
+Now, here are the most critical exclusions:

 Fires